 “The girls become beacons of light for their rural communities, bringing gender equality and sustainable community development practices.” – Tahera Jadhav, Barli Institute.

 Mona Foundation sends 85% of all contributions it receives to the projects we support.

 The Mona Foundation is a registered 501(c)(3) tax-exempt, non-profit organization in accordance with the Internal Revenue Service codes of the United States of America.
 All donations made from donors within US are tax deductible.
 Donors from other countries should consult a certified public accountant registered within their country of residence.

 Mona Foundation is officially certified every year by the State of Washington.
 We embrace nonprofit accountability and transparency.
-We are a registered member of the Better Business Bureau (BBB) and enjoy the Gold status granted by GuideStar (www.guidestar.org) to organizations which meet their very strict accountability requirements.
+We are a registered member of the Better Business Bureau (BBB) and enjoy the Platnium status granted by GuideStar (www.guidestar.org) given only to organizations which meet their very strict accountability and transparency requirements.